-LEAVING CAMPUS WITHOUT AUTHORIZATION - Students may not leave the campus or school-related activities (on or off campus) without permission of a ULS designated person in charge of the activity.
+LEAVING CAMPUS WITHOUT AUTHORIZATION - Students cannot leave the campus during the school day unless it is for a school approved early release.
+Leaving campus includes going to areas that are off-limits to ULS students.
+Students cannot leave school-related activities (held on or off campus) without permission of a ULS designated person in charge of the activity.